TestCentricity/testcentricity_web/README.md

 ## What's New
+###Version 2.1.4

+* Added suppression of the Info Bar on locally hosted instances of the Chrome browser.

 ###Version 2.1.3

 * Added support for "tiling" or cascading multiple browser windows when the `BROWSER_TILE` and `PARALLEL` Environment Variables are set to true.
 For each